Right of Way & Easements

 When selling a property, the owner must disclose to a buyer the presence of a Helix Water District easement.

-An encroachment is the placement of a privately or publicly owned facility, structure or landscaping on a parcel or easement owned by Helix.
+An encroachment is the placement of an item of personal property, including structures or landscaping on a parcel or easement owned by Helix.